Apple MacBook Air 15 (M2, 2023) Laptop Review

 No

 The Apple MacBook Air 15 has a poor port selection.
 The two USB-Cs support USB 4/Thunderbolt 3 data transfer speed (up to 40Gbps), USB 3.2 Gen 2 (up to 10 Gbps), DisplayPort, and charging.
 You can only connect a single external display at a maximum resolution of 6K at 60Hz, although you can work around this limitation using a third-party DisplayLink dock.
 The MagSafe port is for charging only.
 The plug attaches to the laptop magnetically and detaches easily to prevent the laptop from getting pulled off a table if you trip on the cable.
-If you need a better port selection or multi-display support, check out the Apple MacBook Pro 14 (M3, 2023).
+If you want a laptop with better external display support, check out the Apple MacBook Air 15 (M4, 2025), which allows you to use two external displays with a maximum resolution of 6k @ 60Hz simultaneously with the built-in display.

 Wireless Communication